Service provider takeaway: Penetration testing services can prove to be profitable for security services providers...

 If a customer pushes back at all about this, remind them that attackers are testing the customer's defenses daily.
 Just show them the firewall logs to prove your point.
 Furthermore, bad guys don't follow a code of ethics.
 They use any means possible to break into computer networks.
 Your customer should use those same techniques to determine whether hackers will be successful on their network.

 There are multiple ways to offer penetration testing services.
 Many VARs already provide some level of vulnerability scanning.
 While this is a good start, vulnerability scans only provide information about what is theoretically vulnerable, not necessarily what is exposed.
-As we tend to think about security from the perspective of layers, we also need
+As we tend to think about security from the perspective of layers, we also need to think about how to layer pen tests to provide a comprehensive offering to customers.

 Here are four distinct pen testing service offerings you can provide customers to ensure they have full coverage.